openebs-archive/openebs-docs/docs/cassandra.md

 3. **Configure cStor Pool**

-   After OpenEBS installation, cStor pool has to be configured.If cStor Pool is not configure in your OpenEBS cluster, this can be done from [here](/docs/next/ugcstor.html#creating-cStor-storage-pools).
+   After OpenEBS installation, cStor pool has to be configured.
+If cStor Pool is not configured in your OpenEBS cluster, this can be done from [here](/docs/next/ugcstor.html#creating-cStor-storage-pools).
 During cStor Pool creation, make sure that the maxPools parameter is set to >=3.
-Sample YAML named **openebs-config.yaml** for configuring cStor Pool is provided in the Configuration details below. .
+Sample YAML named **openebs-config.yaml** for configuring cStor Pool is provided in the Configuration details below.
 If cStor pool is already configured, go to the next step.

 4. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on given cStor pool.
 StorageClass is the interface through which most of the OpenEBS storage policies are defined.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
-Since Cassandra is a StaefulSet application, it requires only one replication at the storage level.
+Since Cassandra is a StatefulSet application, it requires only one replication at the storage level.
 So cStor volume `replicaCount` is 1.
 Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStorVolume Replica count as 1 is provided in the configuration details below.

 5. **Launch and test Cassandra**